ismailgame/Dice-Roll-Mechanic/README.md

 ## Future Enhancements
 - Add different dice types for varied outcomes.
-- Implement a visual or sound effect for each roll.
 - Track roll history to show past results.

 ## Contributing